capogreco/distributing-synthesis.fm/posts/240318_audioworklet_basics.md

 ## AudioWorkletProcessor

-The digital signal processing is done in an separate `.js` file containing a class definition that inherits from [AudioWorkletProcessor](https://developer.mozilla.org/en-US/docs/Web/API/AudioWorkletProcessor).
+sample to sample The digital signal processing i class definition that inherits from [AudioWorkletProcessor](https://developer.mozilla.org/en-US/docs/Web/API/AudioWorkletProcessor).

 The basic shape of that file is as follows: